alvarobartt/understanding-resnet/README.md

   <i>Source: <a href="https://arxiv.org/abs/1512.03385">Figure 2: Residual learning: a building block (courtesy of Kaiming He et al.)</a></i>
 </p>

-Based on this idea of "shortcut connections" the authors proposed CNN architectures using their deep residual learning approach, fundamented on the hypothesis that if multiple non-linear layers can asymptotically approximate complicated functions, they could also approximate residual functions.
+Based on this idea of "_shortcut connections_" the authors proposed CNN architectures using their deep residual learning approach, __fundamented on the hypothesis that if multiple non-linear layers can asymptotically approximate complicated functions, they could also approximate residual functions__.

-So that on a block of stacked layers instead of approximating the underlying mapping, we are approximating the residual function defined as: F(x) := H(x) + x; so that the stack of layers approximates F(x) + x, where both have the same dimensions.
+So that on a block of stacked layers instead of approximating the underlying mapping, we are approximating the residual function defined as: `F(x) := H(x) + x`; so that the stack of layers approximates `F(x) + x`, where both have the same dimensions.
 This means that if the identity mappings are optimal, the solvers may drive the weights of the multiple non-linear layers towards zero to approach the identity mappings.

-"Shortcut connections" do not include extra complexity, besides the element-wise addition, that has so little computational cost, so that it can be not taken into consideration.
+__"_Shortcut connections_" do not include extra complexity, besides the element-wise addition__, that has so little computational cost, so that it can be not taken into consideration.
 This is also helpful towards comparing both approaches, plain CNNs versus deep residual learning networks, as both have the same amount trainable parameters, and the same computational complexity.

-Usually the residual learning is adopted every few stacked layers, with the condition that the input dimention and the last layer's dimension in a building block is the same; and that in order to see advantages, the residual function should involve at least 2 convolutional layers (experiments with 1 convolutional layer showed no great
+__Usually the residual learning is adopted every few stacked layers__, with the condition that the input dimention and the last layer's dimension in a building block is the same; and that in order to see advantages, the residual function should involve at least 2 convolutional layers (experiments with 1 convolutional layer showed no great